American expansionism under Donald Trump: Danish and Greenlandic reactions

-Danish Prime Minister Mette Frederiksen said that "Europe must stand together" against Trump.
-During a press conference on January 21, 2025, Greenlandic Prime Minister Múte Bourup Egede stated, "We are Greenlanders.
+Danish prime minister Mette Frederiksen said that "Europe must stand together" against Trump.
+During a press conference on January 21, 2025, Greenlandic prime minister Múte Bourup Egede stated, "We are Greenlanders.
 We don't want to be Americans.
 We don't want to be Danish either.
 Greenland's future will be decided by Greenland".
 Kristian Søby Kristensen, a defense researcher from the University of Copenhagen said that Denmark could not defend Greenland from America on its own and that the Danish Armed Forces are neither equipped nor trained to stop an American invasion from happening.
 Furthermore, Kristensen stated that Denmark's military stocks have been significantly depleted by arms transfers to Ukraine.
-On February 2, 2025, during an EU meeting in Brussels, Danish Prime Minister Mette Frederiksen told reporters "I will never support the idea of fighting allies.
+On February 2, 2025, during an EU meeting in Brussels, Danish prime minister Mette Frederiksen told reporters "I will never support the idea of fighting allies.
 But of course, if the U.S. puts tough terms on Europe, we need a collective and robust response."
 On February 4, 2025, Greenland introduced a bill which would ban "foreign political donations".
 The bill is viewed as a way to safeguard the 2025 Greenlandic general election which was held on March 11, 2025.

 Third-party reactions

 Most European politicians have voiced their support for Denmark.
 French foreign minister Jean-Noël Barrot said that if Denmark were to request "solidarity" from EU countries, "France will be there."
 He also stated that France would not tolerate American military intervention.
 France also debated with Denmark about the possibility of the deployment of French troops to Greenland.
+In a private message to Donald Trump, French president Emmanuel Macron stated: "I do not understand what you are doing on Greenland".
 On February 4, 2025, NATO secretary general Mark Rutte sat down with EU leaders for lunch and suggested the deployment of NATO soldiers to Greenland in order to "defang the threat from the U.S. president".

-During a meeting with Danish Prime Minister Mette Frederiksen, German Chancellor Olaf Scholz stated that, "Borders must not be moved by force.
+During a meeting with Danish prime minister Mette Frederiksen, German chancellor Olaf Scholz stated that, "Borders must not be moved by force.
 To whom it may concern."
 Russian press secretary Dmitry Peskov said, "We are watching very closely this rather dramatic development of the situation, so far, thank God, at the level of statements."

-Prime Minister of Italy, Giorgia Meloni, in contrast, was rather skeptical regarding Trump's statements, stating that she did not believe President-elect Trump has a plan to purchase Greenland, Panama or Canada or acquire them through military force, suggesting that instead it was merely a "message" to other "Great Powers" (such as China).
-When Trump posted his "Trump Gaza" video, Giorgia Meloni did not comment, leading to criticism from the opposition leader of the Partito Democratico (Democratic Party), Elly Schlein.
+In contrast, Italian prime minister Giorgia Meloni was rather skeptical regarding Trump's statements, stating that she did not believe President-elect Trump has a plan to purchase Greenland, Panama or Canada or acquire them through military force, suggesting that instead it was merely a "message" to other "Great Powers" (such as China).